gardener/gardener/docs/extensions/logging-and-monitoring.md

 ##### How to expose logs to the users

-To expose logs from extension components to the users, the extension owners have to specify a `rewrite_tag` filter which will prefix the tag with `user-exposed`, thus telling the fluent-bit to send those logs to Loki under user tenant.
-Logs can be found in `Controlplane Logs Dashboard` Grafana dashboard.
+To expose logs from extension components to the users, the extension owners have to specify a `modify` filter which will add `__gardener_multitenant_id__=operator;user` entry to the log record.
+This entry contains all of the tenants, which have to receive this log.
+The tenants are semicolon separated.
+This specific dedicated entry will be extracted and removed from the log in the `gardener fluent-bit-to-loki` output plugin and added to the label set of that log.
+Then it will be parsed and removed from the label set.
+Any whitespace will be truncated during the parsing.
+The extension components logs can be found in `Controlplane Logs Dashboard` Grafana dashboard.

-**Example:** In this example we configure fluent-bit when it finds a log with field `tag`, which match the `Rule`, to prefix the log's tag with `user-exposed` and to re-emit the new record by setting the last argument to `true`.
+**Example:** In this example we configure fluent-bit when it finds a log with field `tag`, which match the `Condition`, to add `__gardener_multitenant_id__=operator;user` into the log record.

 ```yaml
 apiVersion: v1